wanguicodes/Examples/README.md

 Short example codes for reference

 ## Reading Equations Example
-Use: run 'driver_assign_parameters'.
+Use: run 'driver_read_simulation'.
 This file will:
-1. Identify the parameters in the equations file ('eqns_read'), and assign them all values of 0
+1. Identify the species names in the equations file ('eqns_read'), and assign them all values
-2. Identify the species names in the equations file ('eqns_read'), and assign them all values of 0
+2. Identify the parameters in the equations file ('eqns_read'), and assign them all values
+3. Check to make sure all species and parameters are defined in the equations file
+4. Run simulation and plot species